 How well do you care for yourself?
-Do you have any nagging injuries you are putting off going to to the doctor about?
+Do you have any nagging injuries you are putting off going to the doctor about?
 Have you had your mid-life colonoscopy?
 What about your annual medical check-up?
 And let’s talk about your self-image.
 Do you feel fat?
 Do you like what you see when you look in the mirror?

 A lot of these answers, when I check-in with myself, give me a clue to how I’m feeling about myself at the moment.
-When we get away from self-care and into something else (ambition, overwork, overwhelm, over-busy) we begin to take things like our body for granted.
+When we get away from self-care and into something else (ambition, overwork, overwhelm, over-busy) we begin to take things like our bodies for granted.

 My self-care practices: